 “Awkward cousins: From Deutschland 83 to Brexit and beyond.
 Why crazy Brits and tidy Germans need to get along”

-This event is now fully booked but we will be streaming the lecture live on Facebook.
+The event is now fully booked but you have the chance following the event live on Facebook.

 Live on Facebook